kry0sc0pic/encryptid-finale/README.md

 2. Go to the project settings and copy the DSN value

-3. Edit `src/hooks.client.ts` & `src/hooks.server.ts` and set the dsn value

-4. Create a new auth token on your sentry organisation settings
+3. Create a new auth token on your sentry organisation settings

-5. Edit `.env` and set this auth token as the value for `SENTRY_AUTH_TOKEN`
+4. Edit `.env` and set this auth token as the value for `SENTRY_AUTH_TOKEN` and set the dsn value for `PUBLIC_SENTRY_DSN`

 ### Firestore
 1. Create the following collections/documents with the following data